mr94/patternplate/docs/advanced/build.md

 2. Start `patternplate`

   ```
-  yarn patternplate
+  ./node_modules/.bin/patternplate
   ```

 3. In a second terminal, start Babel in watch mode

   ```
-  yarn babel -w
+  npm run babel -w
   ```

 4. Access your button component at [localhost:1337/pattern/button](http://localhost:1337/pattern/button).
-   If you used `patternplate` before this should be familiar:
+   If you used `patternplate` before this may be familiar:

   ![](https://patternplate.github.io/media/images/screenshot-build.svg)